Lauri1010/NeuralNetworkML/README.md

-# Neural computing: Multilayer Neural Network with simulated annealing - beta
+# Neural computing: Deep Learning Multilayer Neural Network
-Low level Multilayer backpropagation neural network developed and optimized with c++.
-Note that the development branch may be signifigantly more advanced, untill all of the changes are pulled to the master (will update this branch once in two months as the stable version).
+Developed and optimized with c++.
+NOTE Optimized and compiled with: -O3 -Ofast -march=native -mtune=native -ftree-vectorize -ffast-math -frename-registers -fopenmp -std=c++17

+**The principle in predictions**:
+First load training data to JSON (from a database for instance) in the provided format.
+Then use the saved binary of the network after training to predict with new similar data (for instance stock index historic and future data).
+Note that tuning for different datasets may take some time as you need to adjust the learning rate and other parameters.
+To improve training you need to have plenty of training data.
+**In linux for instance:**:
+g++ -O3 -Ofast -march=native -mtune=native -ftree-vectorize -ffast-math -frename-registers -floop-nest-optimize -Wall -std=c++17 -Wall -I/home/lauri_turunen/nn/src/includes -c neuralm.cpp -o neuralm
+./neuralm 0 and ./neuralm 1 for prediction

 ## Features:
 - Easy to edit multilayer network for neural computing